Computation of the taut, the veering and the Teichm\"uller polynomials

 \subsection{Triangulation of the maximal free abelian cover}

 Let $\mathcal{V}$ denote the veering triangulation \texttt{cPcbbbiht\_12} of the figure eight knot complement.
-We are interested in the outputs \texttt{TriangulationCover}($\mathcal{V}, \lbrack \ \rbrack$) and \texttt{LowerVeeringPolynomial}($\mathcal{V}$).
-First we need to follow the algorithm \texttt{TriangulationCover} in order to encode the triangulation $\Vab$ of the maximal free abelian cover of the figure eight knot complement.
+First we follow the algorithm \texttt{FacePairings} in order to encode the triangulation $\Vab$ of the maximal free abelian cover of the figure eight knot complement.

 We find the branch equations matrix $B$ for $\mathcal{V}$.
 Figure \ref{fig:m004_edges} shows triangles attached to the edges $e_0, e_1$ of $\mathcal{V}$.
 Using this we see that

 Using Figure \ref{fig:m004_edges} we can draw the dual graph $X$ of $\mathcal{V}$.
 It is presented in Figure~\ref{fig:m004_dual_graph}.
 As a spanning tree $Y$ of~$X$ we choose $\lbrace f_0 \rbrace$.